 - Combine self-raising flour, cinnamon and brown sugar in a large bowl.

-- Add vanilla extract, egg and stir until just combined.
+- Add vanilla extract, yogurt, oil and egg.
 Stir until just combined.

 - Fold through mixed berries.

-- Spoon mixture into a muffin tray or paper cases.
+- Spoon the mixture into a muffin tray or paper cases.

 - Bake for 20 to 25 minutes or until a toothpick comes out clean.

-- Cool in tray for 5 minutes before transferring to a wire rack.
+- Cool on the tray for 5 minutes before transferring onto a wire rack.

 Note: You can substitute the greek yoghurt for normal yoghurt instead.
 I prefer them with the greek yoghurt, both due to the end flavour and the fact there is usually less sugar than some other yoghurts, however, we have made them with strawberry yoghurt as well and they were still great!